benoitc/gunicorn/docs/source/configure.rst

 .. note::

-    To check your configuration when using the command line or the configuration file you can run the following command::
+    To print your resolved configuration when using the command line or the configuration file you can run the following command::

-        $ gunicorn --check-config APP_MODULE
+        $ gunicorn --print-config APP_MODULE

     It also allows you to know if your application can be launched.